iama3191/My-mommy-me-blog/README.md

 ## Introduction

 My mommy and me blog was designed to displayed simple recipes for parents with their children.
-The site's focus is to allow users to share their recipes and experiences for other users to read and use.
+The site's goal is to allow users to share their recipes and experiences for other users to read and use.
 I got the inspiration in my 4-years-old daughter, she doesn't go to preschool once a month, and she calls our time together: "My mommy and me".

 Users will also be able to comment on recipes, and upload their own images.
 They can like or unlike the recipe.
+And they will have the CRUD functionality to post recipes, so they can Create, Read, Update and Delete.

 This is the fourth of five projects for completing the Full Stack Software Development program at the Code Institute.